Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The famous American medical dictionary Stedmana (Stedman's Medical Dictionary) defines diathesis (diathesis) as a hereditary predisposition of the body to the disease, a group of diseases, allergies and other disorders.
+The famous American medical dictionary Stedman's Medical Dictionary defines diathesis as a hereditary predisposition of the body to a disease, group of diseases, allergies and other disorders.

-So, according to medical terminology, diathesis in adults and children is a tendency to some diseases or inadequate reactions to usual irritants (that is allergies: allos ergon from Greek - "other action").
+So, according to medical terminology, diathesis in adults and children is a tendency to certain diseases or inadequate reactions to common irritants (that is, allergies: allos ergon from Greek - “different action”).

-In certain circumstances or in the presence of provoking exogenous causes, diathesis, due to hereditary or constitutional factors, becomes a catalyst for the development of the disease.
+In certain circumstances or in the presence of provoking exogenous causes, diathesis caused by hereditary or constitutional factors becomes a catalyst for the development of the disease.

 Causes of diathesis in adults

-There is a diathesis in adults in different ways, and the form of its manifestation determines the pathogenesis.
-But they are classified as different classes of diseases.
-Thus, the code for the ICD-10 in allergic diathesis is L20 (class XII - diseases of the skin and subcutaneous tissue).
-By the way, congenital predisposition to allergy is also called atopy and distinguishes atopic and allergic conditions, in particular, atopic dermatitis (with the same code L20).
-Hives (allergic urticaria) has this coding.
+Diathesis manifests itself in adults in different ways, and the forms of its manifestation are determined by pathogenesis.
+But they are classified into different classes of diseases.
+Thus, the ICD 10 code for allergic diathesis is L20 (class XII - diseases of the skin and subcutaneous tissue).
+By the way, congenital predisposition to allergies is also called atopy and atopic and allergic conditions are distinguished, in particular, atopic dermatitis (with the same code L20).
+Urticaria (allergic urticaria) has such a coding.

-Also in the International Classification of Diseases, class XIX is provided, which includes, in addition to injuries and poisonings, other "consequences of external causes".
-And manifestations of an abnormal reaction to food have code T78.1, while food-derived dermatitis is encoded by L27.2.
-And any allergy of uncertain origin is assigned code T78.4.
+The International Classification of Diseases also provides for class XIX, which includes, in addition to injuries and poisoning, other "consequences of external causes."
+And manifestations of an abnormal reaction to food have the code T78.1, while dermatitis caused by food products is coded L27.2.
+And any allergy of unknown origin is assigned the code T78.4.

-If you look at how uric acid diathesis is coded in adults (that is, predisposition to a disturbance of uric acid metabolism), the picture is similar: it has a code for MKB 10 - N20.9 (urinary stones, unspecified), and E79 (impaired metabolism of purines and pyrimidines) .
-In addition, some experts call such a diathesis neuro-arthritic.
+If you look at how uric acid diathesis is coded in adults (i.e. predisposition to uric acid metabolism disorder), the picture is similar: it has the ICD 10 code - N20.9 (unspecified urinary stones), as well as E79 (purine and pyrimidine metabolism disorder).
+In addition, some specialists call this diathesis neuro-arthritic.

-As you can see, there are enough problems with terminology, therefore the specific causes of diathesis in adults play a special role.
-To date, for allergists, it is quite obvious that adult diathesis is an expression of polygenic and phenotypic immunological abnormalities characteristic of people with a genetic predisposition to allergies.
-The immunopathological mechanism of these hypertrophied reactions is the same: a change in the ratio of Th1 and Th2 lymphocytes towards the Th2 helper-bearing immunoglobulins, which leads to a change in the cytokine profile (increased proinflammatory gene variants) and increased production of IgE antibodies, which promotes the release of histamine mediators, neuropeptides and cytokines.
+As you can see, there are enough problems with terminology, so the specific causes of diathesis in adults play a special role.
+Today, it is absolutely obvious to allergists that diathesis in adults is an expression of polygenic and phenotypic immunological deviations characteristic of people with a genetic predisposition to allergies.
+The immunopathological mechanism of these hypertrophied reactions is the same: a change in the ratio of Th1 and Th2 lymphocytes towards Th2 helpers with immunoglobulin receptors, which leads to a change in the cytokine profile (an increase in proinflammatory gene variants) and increased production of IgE antibodies, which promotes the release of mediators - histamine, neuropeptides and cytokines.

-Diathesis can appear on the surface of the skin at any place and from any effect that causes normal allergy.
-Thus, diathesis on the cheeks of an adult can be an allergy to food (for example, diathesis from sweet in adults causes an allergic reaction to haptens - honey, chocolate, nuts, as well as many other ingredients in confectionery), cold (cold allergy) and even the fluoride contained in toothpastes.
+Diathesis can appear on the skin surface anywhere and from any effect that causes a common allergy.
+Thus, diathesis on the cheeks of an adult can be an allergy to food products (for example, diathesis from sweets in adults is caused by an allergic reaction to haptens - honey, chocolate, nuts, as well as many other ingredients in confectionery products), to cold (cold allergy) and even to fluoride contained in toothpastes.

-In addition, diathesis on the face in adults, as well as on the neck and underarms can be a cholinergic allergy, which is provoked by sweating during physical exertion, bathing, staying in a heated room or emotional stress.
+In addition, diathesis on the face in adults, as well as on the neck and armpits, can be a cholinergic allergy, which is provoked by sweating during physical activity, swimming, staying in a heated room, or emotional stress.

-The causes of diathesis on the legs in adults (on calves, under the knees, on the hips), diathesis in adults on the hands (on the hands, shoulders and in the ulnar folds), as well as diathesis behind the ears in adults, are the same.
+The causes of diathesis on the legs in adults (on the calves, under the knees, on the surface of the thighs), diathesis on the arms in adults (on the wrists, shoulders and in the elbows), as well as diathesis behind the ears in adults are the same.

-Available data - in particular, the Department of Clinical Social Medicine (Germany) - show that in 20-23% of cases of occupational skin diseases, the existing atopic or allergic diathesis in adults plays a decisive role, which, in fact, is an endogenous risk factor for the emergence of professional dermatological pathologies (dermatitis, folliculitis, eczema).
+Available data - in particular, research by the Department of Clinical Social Medicine (Germany) - show that in 20-23% of cases of occupational skin diseases, a decisive role is played by existing atopic or allergic diathesis in adults, which, in fact, is an endogenous risk factor for the occurrence of occupational dermatological pathologies (dermatitis, folliculitis, eczema).

-The first signs that are observed in diathesis are most often seen on the skin.
-At first, it may simply be the increased sensitivity of individual skin areas (especially on the face and arms).
+The first signs observed in diathesis are most often visible on the skin.
+At first, it may simply be increased sensitivity of certain areas of the skin (especially on the face and hands).
 Why?
-Because, as it turned out, in people with diathesis the density of distribution of cutaneous nerve fibers in subepidermal and intraepitermal structures is much higher than in people who are not predisposed to inadequate reactions of the body.
+Because, as it turned out, in people with diathesis, the density of distribution of skin nerve fibers in subepidermal and intraepidermal structures is much higher than in people who do not have a predisposition to inadequate reactions of the body.
 In addition, the diameter of these fibers is much larger - due to the increase in the number of processes of nerve cells (axons) in each nerve fiber.
-There is even such a thing as "nervous skin".
+There is even such a concept as "nervous skin".

-• itching of the skin (pruritis) - from barely perceptible to intolerable;
+• itching of the skin (pruritis) – from barely noticeable to unbearable;

-• rash on the skin, including in the form of urticaria (hives); vesicles (blisters) filled with fluid (exudate); pink and red papules; erythema (different in size red spots) or lichen-like lichenoid rashes.
-Thus, exudative diathesis occurs in adults, and atopic.
+• skin rash, including urticaria (hives); vesicles (blisters) filled with fluid (exudate); pink and red papules; erythema (red spots of varying sizes) or lichenoid rashes similar to lichen.
+This is how exudative diathesis in adults and atopic diathesis manifest themselves.

-There may also be a chill (nettle fever); headache, pain in the abdomen or in the joints; nausea; rhinorrhea; swelling of the face and covered with rash areas of the body.
-In this case, rashes on the skin - without any visible cause - can then increase or decrease (with the temporary disappearance of other signs of the disease).
-In general, the symptoms of diathesis in adults create a general clinical picture of chronic dermatological pathology with alternating remissions and relapses and a variety of individual characteristics.
+Chills (urticaria); headache, abdominal or joint pain; nausea; rhinorrhea; swelling of the face and rash-covered areas of the body.
+At the same time, skin rashes - without any apparent reason - can increase or decrease (with the temporary disappearance of other signs of the disease).
+In general, the symptoms of diathesis in adults create a general clinical picture of chronic dermatological pathology with alternating remissions and relapses and many individual characteristics.

-Diagnosis of diathesis in adults involves examining the patient and studying the family history of the presence of blood relatives increased sensitivity to various irritants.
+Diagnosis of diathesis in adults involves examining the patient and studying the family history regarding the presence of increased sensitivity to various irritants in blood relatives.

-Required tests: blood test for serum IgE; when suspected of skin infections - a general and biochemical blood test for the presence of viral and bacterial infection.
-And instrumental diagnostics consists in carrying out skin allergological (scarification) samples.
-To better visualize the rash, a dermatoscope can be used.
+Necessary tests: blood test for serum IgE level; if skin infections are suspected – general and biochemical blood test for viral and bacterial infection.
+Instrumental diagnostics include skin allergy (scarification) tests.
+A dermatoscope can be used for better visualization of rashes.

-Differential diagnosis is also performed, as the rash on the surface of the skin and itching is one of the symptoms of dermatophytosis, red lichen, Duhring's dermatitis, secondary syphilis, strobulus, toxicodermia, sarcoidosis, etc.
+Differential diagnostics are also carried out, since a rash on the skin surface and itching are one of the symptoms of dermatophytosis, lichen ruber, Duhring's dermatitis, secondary syphilis, strophulus, toxicoderma, sarcoidosis, etc.

 Who to contact?